Soitora/PlexAniSync-Mapping-Assistant/README.md

-# TMDB-PAS-Scraper
+# TMDB-PAS-Assistant
- TMDB Scraper for PlexAniSync
+ TMDB Assistant for PlexAniSync